jefmud/pmwiki-kit-bootstrap-compass/README.md

 Works out of the box.
 Download it, point your web server to it and start editing your pages.

-**Status:** a working wiki with addons.
+**Status:** the basic wiki with addons installed.
 Sample pages for those addons coming soon.

 Bootstrap-fluid greeting screen: